Skip to content

 By Jay Hubbard 7-20-2024

-Do you want a DIY dream golf simulator enclosure but don’t know how to build it.
-This guide will walk you through the steps for building an enclosure to protect your room for poorly struck golf balls.
-This is a three-part series.
+Do you want a DIY golf simulator enclosure but don’t know how to build it?
+This guide will walk you through the steps for building an enclosure to protect your room from poorly struck golf balls.
+This is a three-part article series.

 1. How to measure for your golf simulator screen and pads.